Mandela Barnes: Wisconsin State Assembly (2013–2017)

 In April 2012, Barnes announced his candidacy for Wisconsin's 11th Assembly district, representing the north side of Milwaukee and a small part of Wauwatosa, challenging incumbent Jason Fields in the Democratic primary election.
 His campaign made major issues of Fields's support for the school voucher program and opposition to limiting interest rates charged by payday loan companies, which can exceed a 500% annual percentage rate.

 Barnes defeated Fields in the August 2012 primary with 2,596 votes to Fields's 1,206.
 In the November general election Barnes was unopposed.
 He received 16,403 votes to 201 votes for others.

 As a state legislator in 2013, Barnes sponsored a bill that would have banned assault weapons and high-capacity magazines.
 Barnes was reelected in 2014 without a primary or general election challenge.

 Barnes sponsored a 2016 bill to eliminate cash bail.
 It would have barred judges from considering the "nature, number and gravity" of the charges and required the release of a defendant unless there was "clear and convincing evidence" of flight risk or of danger to an individual or witness.
 In February 2022, his campaign told the Milwaukee Journal Sentinel that Barnes still supports the proposal, and if elected to the Senate, he would support a bill to end cash bail nationwide.

 Barnes served on the Assembly Committees on Corrections, Education, Jobs & the Economy, and Small Business Development.
 He also chaired the legislature's Black and Latino Caucus and helped lead a number of international delegations to the Middle East and southeast Asia.

-2016 State Senate campaign
+2016 Wisconsin Senate campaign

 On April 11, 2016, Barnes announced that he would resign from the Assembly to launch a primary challenge against Lena Taylor, the Democratic incumbent in Wisconsin's 4th State Senate district.
 Political science professor and former State Senator Mordecai Lee expressed surprise, noting both the rarity of Democratic Senate primaries and Wisconsin's 90% reelection rate for incumbents.
 Lee framed the race as reflecting the broader struggle in the Democratic Party, pitting a young progressive challenger against an older, more centrist incumbent.

-Barnes lost to Taylor in the August 9 election, with 7,433 votes to her 11,454.
+Barnes lost to Taylor in the August 9 election, with 7,433 votes to Taylor's 11,454.